ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsonconverter._constructor_.md

 ## JsonConverter.(constructor)

-Constructs a new JsonConverter with supplied or default options
+Constructs a new [JsonConverter](./ts-json.jsonconverter.md) with supplied or default options.

 **Signature:**